A $5,800 whisky bottle Japan gave to Mike Pompeo is missing. The State Department is looking for it.

 “The Department is looking into the matter and has an ongoing inquiry,” a footnote reads.

+The filing did not offer additional detail about when and how the disappearance was discovered.
 The State Department did not immediately respond to emailed questions about the progress of the inquiry.

 The Japanese Embassy in Washington did not immediately respond to a request for comment.
 Japanese media has not yet reported any official comment from Japan.